 Above is what the spectrum looks like at 0.5V output, where you can see the relative amounts of 2nd, 3rd and 4th harmonics.
 We note that the 3rd is down about 18 dB from the 2nd, and the 4th is lower yet.
 This is approximate, and varies a bit between Jfet parts.
+This is very dependent on the voltage at T2, and can be adjusted over a fairly wide range.

-Here is the distortion vs the output voltage.
+Below is the distortion vs the output voltage.
 You can see that this circuit is usable to about 2 volts, but it is desirable to keep it in the region below a volt or so.
 For an amplifier having 26 dB of gain, this corresponds to 100 watt peaks at the loudspeaker - plenty for me!

-And below is the distortion vs frequency, not a surprise for a no-feedback circuit:
+And Here is the distortion vs frequency, not a surprise for a no-feedback circuit:

-Lastly, here is the frequency response, down 3 dB at 200 Khz.
+Lastly, the frequency response, down 3 dB at 200 Khz.